Ironikus/email-encoder-bundle/readme.txt

 * Protect phone numbers (or any text or html)
 * Also supports special chars, like é, â, ö, Chinese characters etcetera
 * Use the Encoder Form to manually create encoded scripts

+= Compatibilities =
+* The plugin works with mostly any theme and plugin.
+Some special ones needed special treatment.
+Doen below you can learn more about that.
+* Compatible with the Maintenance plugin from WP Maintenance
+* Divi Theme is fully integrated as well
+* Jetpack Image carousel is compatible as well

 = Free Website Check  =
 We offer you a free tool to test if your website contains unprotected emails.
 You can use our website checker by [clicking here](https://ironikus.com/email-checker/)